Skip to main content

 A Consultancy Agreement is essential whenever a business or organisation engages an independent professional on a commercial basis in Australia.
 The situations in which a consultancy agreement is required include: engaging a management consultant to review operations, strategy, or business processes; engaging a technology consultant for IT strategy, software selection, or digital transformation advice; engaging an engineering, environmental, or project management consultant; engaging a financial, tax, or accounting adviser outside an ongoing engagement with a professional firm; engaging a marketing, communications, or public relations specialist; engaging specialist subject-matter experts for training, research, policy development, or regulatory compliance; and any other professional services engagement where the provider operates independently and issues tax invoices for their services.

 A well-drafted consultancy agreement protects both parties.
-For the client, it defines the scope of services clearly, preventing scope creep disputes, ensures the client obtains the intellectual property it needs, establishes clear payment terms, limits the consultant's liability, and creates clear grounds for termination if the services are unsatisfactory.
-For the consultant, it documents the agreed fees and payment terms, protects their pre-existing intellectual property and methodology, limits their liability for consequential loss, and ensures they are paid for work completed to the date of termination.
+For the client, it defines the scope of services clearly, preventing scope creep disputes, confirms the client obtains the intellectual property it needs, establishes clear payment terms, limits the consultant's liability, and creates clear grounds for termination if the services are unsatisfactory.
+For the consultant, it documents the agreed fees and payment terms, protects their pre-existing intellectual property and methodology, limits their liability for consequential loss, and confirms they are paid for work completed to the date of termination.

 Without a written agreement, the terms of the engagement are governed by poorly defined implied terms and the sometimes-complex default provisions of Australian contract law and the Australian Consumer Law.
 Disputes about scope, fees, IP ownership, and liability are significantly harder to resolve without a documented agreement.